Technical requirements for using the iCarpool app can be found here: App Requirements.

 How much does iCarpool cost?
 How much money will I be charged?

-Your cost will vary between $1.50 and $10 depending on your trip distance and any promotional offers available.
+You will see the estimated fee in the app before you book your ride.
+The fee is based on your trip distance and any promotional offers available, subsidies provided by your employer or regional agency partner.
 There’s no surge pricing and the fee doesn’t change because of peak traffic, the route taken or the time taken.
+Rides start out at $1.50.
 A trip using iCarpool is probably cheaper than your morning latte.

 Do I need to pay the driver separately?